Elihu W. Baldwin: Life

-Elihu Baldwin was the second of six children of Deacon Jonathan Baldwin (1758-1843) and his wife Submit (Lord) (1764-1855).
+Elihu Baldwin was the second of six children of Deacon Jonathan Baldwin (1758–1843) and his wife Submit (Lord) (1764–1855).
 The Baldwins had moved from Durham, Connecticut to a new settlement in Durham, New York and later continued to move west, spending the end of their lives in Atwater, Ohio.
-The Baldwins were joined in Durham by Jonathan's brother Seth and his family, including future missionary Dwight Baldwin (1798-1886).
+The Baldwins were joined in Durham by Jonathan's brother Seth and his family, including future missionary Dwight Baldwin (1798–1886).

 Baldwin was admitted to Yale College in 1807; he took five years to complete his studies, taking time off to teach to help pay his way.
 After spending several years teaching at an academy in Fairfield, Baldwin was admitted to the Andover Theological Seminary in 1814 and was ordained September 10, 1817.
 He was initially employed by the Young Men's Society of New York City as a missionary in the area of Corlaer's Hook, then a neighborhood notorious for prostitution and drinking.
 By March 1818 he had founded the seventh Presbyterian church in New York City, meeting in that district, and by the time of Baldwin's death the congregation had grown to over 1900 members.
+The congregation built a new church in 1826, at the corner of Broome and Ridge streets; it burned down on February 17, 1831.

 In 1835 Baldwin was asked to take up the presidency of a college to be erected in Crawfordsville, Indiana; he accepted and proceeded to raise funds for the new institution and move his family there.
 Baldwin presided over a difficult beginning; the college's first building burned down in 1838 and needed to be rebuilt.
 Baldwin fell ill during a trip taken for the college and died October 15, 1840.